john-kurkowski/john-kurkowski.github.io/src/content/about.md

       frequently actually **reduces risk**.
 Rewriting is a risky shock to your codebase and customers.
 Nobody wants to get shocked.

+    * Use **design systems** to rethink your designer-developer handoff.
+No designer?
+Stay lean with open frameworks.

     * I'm a fresh pair of eyes to catch your initial usability issues.
 But neither of us are your customer.
 I'll teach how to continually test.